klutchell/nix-darwin/README.md

-# Nix Darwin Kickstarter - Rich Demo

-A rich demo that contains a lot of configuration that can be used as a reference for your own configuration, but it may **OVERWRITE** your system configuration, so **DO NOT** deploy it to your own system directly.

-## How to Start

-1. Start your nix-darwin journey by following the [minimal](../minimal) configuration.
-2. Read all the files in this repository, and understand what they do.
-   1. If you have trouble understanding, [ryan4yin/nixos-and-flakes-book](https://github.com/ryan4yin/nixos-and-flakes-book) is a good resource to learn nix and flakes.
-3. Copy and CUSTOMIZE the configuration you need from this demo to your own configuration.
+# nix-darwin-config

+Based on [nix-darwin-kickstarter](https://github.com/ryan4yin/nix-darwin-kickstarter) by @ryan4yin

+I have customized this template to my own needs, DO NOT deploy it to your system directly!

+## Getting Started

+1. Clone this project to `~/.config/nix-darwin`
-4. Run `make deploy` in the root of your nix configuration to deploy your configuration.
+2. Run `make deploy` in the root to build and deploy

 ## Configuration Structure

-Your current nix-darwin configuration's structure should be as follows:
+The nix-darwin configuration's structure should be as follows:

 ```bash
 › tree